andreisophie/boboci2022/README.md

 - MongoDB Community Server: https://www.mongodb.com/try/download/community
 - MongoDB Compass: https://www.mongodb.com/try/download/compass

+> **Note**: MongoDB Community Server installer will prompt you to install MongoDB Compass, you can check the box and skip last step :)

 This skeleton consists of 2 applications that need to be installed using npm:

 - To install backend, run command `cd .\backend\` from project root directory and then install with command `npm i`